DV

 What is the difference between ICSH and NEAR?

-ICSH (iShares Ultra Short Duration Bond Active ETF) tracks Active cash-bond strategy; benchmark: ICE BofA US 6-Month Treasury Bill Index (does not seek to track an index) with a fixed income strategy, while NEAR (iShares Short Duration Bond Active ETF) tracks β€” with a basket approach.
+ICSH (iShares Ultra Short Duration Bond Active ETF) tracks Active cash-bond strategy; benchmark: ICE BofA US 6-Month Treasury Bill Index (does not seek to track an index) with a fixed income approach, while NEAR (iShares Short Duration Bond Active ETF) is an ETF.
 They are issued by iShares and iShares respectively.

 Can I hold both ICSH and NEAR?